 Also on November 27, 1927 Jones announced plans to build the Electric Building between the Medical Arts Building and the Worth Hotel.
 Fort Worth Power & Light would be the primary tenant, but FWP&L would soon become “Texas Electric Service Company.”

 On February 18, 1929 the Dallas Morning News announced that Jones would add a theater to the Electric Building, which was still under construction.
 Note that “the old Southwestern Hospital building” stood on the site of the theater.

 On April 13 the Star-Telegram printed a two-page spread on the opening of the “palace of enchantment.”

-This ad in the April 16 Press by Fort Worth Properties congratulated its new Hollywood Theater but shows a sketch of Fort Worth Properties’ The Fair Building.
+This ad in the April 16 Press by Fort Worth Properties congratulated its new Hollywood Theater but features a sketch of Fort Worth Properties’ The Fair Building.

 The April 16 Press reported that the opening of the theater would be illuminated by floodlights and documented on film.
 The new theater would be christened with a bottle of water from Lake Worth.
-The article pointed out that the first movie, Flight, was “all-talking” and described the interior.
+The article pointed out that the first movie, Flight, was “all-talking” and described the interior of the theater.
 The theater cost $250,000 ($3.5 million today).

 This ad in the April 17 Press used the word sound three times.
 The Hollywood boasted that it was Fort Worth’s first theater designed to show only talkies.

 The April 18 Star-Telegram described the opening ceremony as a “swank society night performance” attended by “five hundred invited guests, many of them in evening clothes.”